EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 selected from EDB Repos 2.0 and all software will be sourced from these repositories.

-If the M1 architecture is selected, community packages will be sourced from PGDG and any selected EDB packages will be sourced from EDB Repos 2.0.
+If the M1 architecture is selected and no proprietary EDB software is selected, all packages will be sourced from PGDG.
+If any proprietary EDB software is selected, all packages will be sourced from EDB Repos 2.0.

 For the BDR-Always-ON architecture, the default source is 2ndQuadrant, and the necessary repositories will be added from this